cisco-system-traffic-generator/trex-core/scripts/automation/trex_control_plane/doc_astf/index.rst

 ..
 TRex Advance Stateful Python API documentation contain the root `toctree` directive.

-TRex Advance Stateful Python API
+TRex Advanced Stateful Python API
 ==============================================

 TRex is a **traffic generator**

-This site covers the Advance Stateful (ASTF) Python API of TRex profile and explains how to utilize it to your needs.
+This site covers the Advanced Stateful (ASTF) Python API of TRex profile and explains how to utilize it to your needs.

 **Use the table of contents below or the menu to your left to navigate through the site**